citp/privacy-policy-historical/g/gr/gro/groove3.com.md

-> *The following text is extracted and transformed from the groove3.com privacy policy that was archived on 2014-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120230621id_/http%3A//www.groove3.com/str/help.php%3Fsection%3Dbusiness) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the groove3.com privacy policy that was archived on 2015-06-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150609101439id_/http%3A//www.groove3.com/str/help.php%3Fsection%3Dbusiness) for the most accurate reproduction.*

-# Privacy statement
+# Groove3.com - Tutorial Videos for Producers, Engineers and Musicians

 ##  About Us